spring-attic/spring-mobile-samples/README.md

  - [lite-site-switcher-handler-urlpath] - combines all features of Spring Mobile to showcase the use of the 'urlPath' site switching strategy
  - [thorax-lumbar-client] - showcases the use of Spring Mobile with JavaScript libraries

-## Build and Deploy
+## Build and Deploy with Gradle

-Most of the sample apps can be built and run using the following commands from within the sample's folder.
+Most of the sample apps can be built and run using the following Gradle commands from within the sample's folder.

+1. Build the app:

+    ```sh
+    $ ./gradlew build
+    ```

+2. Deploy the .war to a Servlet 3 ServletContainer using Gradle:

+    ```sh
+    $ ./gradlew tomcatRun
+    ```

+## Build and Deploy with Maven

+Maven configurations are also available for most of the sample apps.

 1. Build the app: